RcppCore/rcpp-gallery/_posts/2013-06-10-sobol-indices-computation.md

 <pre class="output">
-Error: object 'x' not found
+Total indices
+ From Sensitivity package :  0.667966 0.192648 0.0294923 0.00329963 4.15316e-05 0.000134084 0.000468673 -1.63014e-05
+ From our function :  0.792887 0.0851894 0.00885642 0.00241633 -7.88222e-05 8.27116e-06 0.000206418 -3.17788e-05
 </pre>

 The use of Rcpp here hence allows to have a faster code at the cost of changing manually the estimation loop in C++ if one want to make a sensitivity analysis of another function (than the "Sobol function").

 For standard users this migth be a cost difficult to afford.
 A solution to overcome this problem is to let the user supply the function f and even the distribution of x.
 This requires that you know how to pass a function (either implemented in c++ or in R) as a parameter to FirstOrderSobol.
 Dirk has already done that in package [RcppDE](http://cran.r-project.org/web/packages/RcppDE/index.html).
-Part of the trick is explained in [this](http://gallery.rcpp.org/articles/passing-cpp-function-pointers/) Rcpp Gallery post , and the  answer
+Part of the trick is explained in [this](https://gallery.rcpp.org/articles/passing-cpp-function-pointers/) Rcpp Gallery post , and the  answer
 [here](https://stat.ethz.ch/pipermail/r-devel/2011-September/062052.html) provides more details.
 Could be the purpose of a further package.
 In addition my experience with sensitivity analysis is that the Sobol Function is very simple, this means that in a lot of practical situation the gain of implementing the subsequent function in c++ can be much larger.

 Finally, I like the fact that student interested in Sobol indices get the details of the used estimator hence not seeing Sobol indices estimation as a black box.
 Rcpp makes it possible to do so while keeping the code very efficient (here more efficient than the optimized package) !